 The Councils External Auditors, Ernst and Young LLP, have not yet completed the audits for 2021/22 and 2022/23.
 Nationally, there is a high backlog of audit opinions for local government bodies, with only 1% of local bodies having published audited accounts on time last year.
 Government have outlined proposals to introduce secondary legislation to set a statutory backstop of 13 December 2024 for the publication of audited accounts for all financial years up-to-and-including 2022/23.

-However, the Value for Money Interim Report presented to the Finance, Resources, Audit and Governance Committee on 22 March 2024 outlined no significant weaknesses in the arrangements of the Council in 2021/22 and 2022/23.
+However, the Value for Money Interim Report presented to Audit Committee on 4 April 2024 outlined no significant weaknesses in the arrangements of the Council in 2021/22 and 2022/23.

 Internal Audit